-Tawheed is the most basic tenet of Islamic beliefs and fundamental characteristic of Islamic civilization.
+Tawheed is the most basic tenet of Islamic beliefs and a fundamental characteristic of Islamic civilization.
 The social, cultural, economic, political, and judicial aspects of Islamic society are based on Tawheed.

 Tawheed is the belief that Allah alone is the creator, regulator, and governor of the entire universe.
 It is the belief that final authority belongs to Allah alone.
 This fundamental pillar ‘Tawheed’ holds the entire edifice of Islamic civilization.
 All the norms, rules, laws, and regulations of an Islamic society are based on Quran and Sunnah.

 Furthermore, in Islamic civilization, every person holds himself accountable for his deeds.
-So, individually everyone does his duty (whatever his role is in the society) with utmost faithfulness and honesty.
+So, individually everyone does his duty (whatever his role is in society) with utmost faithfulness and honesty.